Healthcare Product Launch: Designing CX For High ROI

 For example, if a prescriber is apprehensive about a new biologic drug, then the rep can strike an initial discussion during the in-person visit.
 He can later invite the prescriber for a clinical webinar on the same drug (hosted on platforms like Docplexus), or share compelling Infographics, illustrating the drug’s clinical effectiveness for different patient profiles.

 Perhaps, a week before the event, an email can be sent to the prescriber, followed by a reminder SMS (a couple of days before the pharmaceutical product launch).
 A coherent sequence like this can create a seamless, satisfying, and memorable experience.

 Creating customer personas to understand HCPs better

 The success of a customer experience design depends a lot on the accuracy of customer personas.
 A persona can be seen as the template customer (prescriber/HCP or patient) for a particular drug.
-For creating a successful persona, pharmaceutical companies can perform a quantitative segmentation analysis to understand key customer profiles.
+For creating a successful persona, Healthcare companies can perform a quantitative segmentation analysis to understand key customer profiles.
 They can use ethnographic observation (understanding the habits and everyday life of HCPs), and other qualitative methods to chalk out their behavioral patterns, personal goals, pain points, and mood.